Religion in pre-Islamic Arabia: Background and sources

 Until about the fourth century, almost all inhabitants of Arabia practiced polytheistic religions at which point pre-Islamic Arabian monotheism had begun to spread.
 From the fourth to sixth centuries, Jewish, Christian, and other monotheistic populations developed.
 Until recent decades, it was believed that polytheism remained the dominant belief system in pre-Islamic Arabia, but recent trends suggest that henotheism or monotheism was dominant from the fourth century onwards.

 The contemporary sources of information regarding the pre-Islamic Arabian religion and pantheon include a growing number of pre-Islamic Arabian inscriptions, written in scripts like Safaitic, Sabaic, and Paleo-Arabic, pre-Islamic poetry, external sources such as Jewish and Greek accounts, as well as the Muslim tradition, such as the Qur'an and Islamic writings.
 Nevertheless, information is limited.

-One early attestation of Arabian polytheism was in Esarhaddon's Annals, mentioning Atarsamain, Nukhay, Ruldaiu, and Atarquruma.
+One early attestation of Arabian polytheism was in Esarhaddon's Annals, which mentions Atarsamain, Nukhay, Ruldaiu, and Atarquruma.
 Herodotus, writing in his Histories, reported that the Arabs worshipped Orotalt (identified with Dionysus) and Alilat (identified with Aphrodite).
 Strabo stated the Arabs worshipped Dionysus and Zeus.
 Origen stated they worshipped Dionysus and Urania.

 Muslim sources regarding Arabian polytheism include the eighth-century Book of Idols by Hisham ibn al-Kalbi, which F.E.
-Peters argued to be the most substantial treatment of the religious practices of pre-Islamic Arabia, as well as the writings of the Yemeni historian al-Hasan al-Hamdani on South Arabian religious beliefs.
+Peters argued to be the most substantial treatment of the religious practices of pre-Islamic Arabia, as well as the writings of the Yemeni historian al-Hasan al-Hamdani on South Arabian religious beliefs, crucially including the Crowns from the Accounts of the Yemen and the Genealogies of Himyar.

-According to the Book of Idols, descendants of the son of Abraham (Ishmael) who had settled in Mecca migrated to other lands carried holy stones from the Kaaba with them, erected them, and circumambulated them like the Kaaba.
+According to the Book of Idols, descendants of the son of Abraham (Ishmael) who had settled in Mecca migrated to other lands and carried holy stones from the Kaaba with them, erected them, and circumambulated them like the Kaaba.
 This, according to al-Kalbi led to the rise of idol worship.
 Based on this, it may be probable that Arabs originally venerated stones, later adopting idol-worship under foreign influences.
 The relationship between a god and a stone as his representation can be seen from the third-century Syriac work called the Homily of Pseudo-Meliton where he describes the pagan faiths of Syriac-speakers in northern Mesopotamia, who were mostly Arabs.
 However, mythologies and narratives elucidating the history of these gods, as well as the meaning of their epithets, remain uninformative.